ga-wdi-boston/js/README.md

 ##### Constants

-Constants must be initialized - assigned a value when created (in chrome or node they will always have the value `undefined`, in firefox uninitialized constantcs are a syntax error).
+Constants must be initialized, assigned a value, when created.
+Uninitialized constants are a syntax error in Firefox.
+In Chrome or node they will always have the value `undefined`.

 ```js
 const pi = 3.14159265359; // rounded